NodleCode/rollup/README.md

   - `./src` contains contract sources.
   - `./scripts` contains deployment scripts.
   - `./test` contains unit tests.
-- `./graph` contains a custom SubGraph for this project.
+- `./subquery` contains a custom subquery for this project.
 - ...more to come

 # Usage